mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - Commented sections of certain important bots to be sure of before blocking
 - Includes the IP range of Cyveillance who are known to ignore robots.txt rules and snoop around all over the Internet.
-- Your own IP Ranges that you want to block can be easily added.
+- Your own IP Ranges that you want to avoid blocking can be easily added.
+- Ability to add other IP ranges and IP blocks that you want to block out.

 Usage: recommended to be saved as /etc/nginx/conf.d/globalblacklist.conf
        - us an Include as per the example below to load the file into any host